 If you are familiar with the field names at the top of Figure 3, and if you have no need for the technical specifications of this file format, then you can stop reading at this juncture.
 If you have a need for an example file, the downloads are at the bottom of the section.

 Table 2 – Special characteristics of the PDM file

 |Time representation||Effect times are represented in a frame based time format (HH, MM, SS, FF).
 Event times (the times of the ignitions) are the effect time minus the prefire time.
 The prefire time is represented in tenths of a second.
 Frame based time formats include 30fps, 29.97fps SMPTE DF, 25fps, and 24fps.
 The PDM file does not contain a specification of its own frame based time format, so it is impossible to interpret the time representation without knowing, a priori, what the time format is.
 Obviously if the file contains frame numbers 25 or higher, then it’s not 25fps or 24fps.|

-The downside of dummy cues is that they assume the module and pin address 000 does nothing; and they introduce a 1/10th second delay in the macro response to being triggered.
-If you want to disable this “fix” in Finale 3D, please set the per-show setting pyrodigitalDisableMacroZipperFix to true in the per-show settings window before exporting.
+The downside of dummy cues is that they assume the module and pin address 000 does nothing; and they introduce a 1/10th second delay in the Macro response to being triggered.
+Optionally, you can disable this “fix” in Finale 3D from the “Export Options” dialog when exporting (check the “Disable the FC-3 macro zipper fix” checkbox).
 Please see the “Zipper fire ‘fix’ for macros” section below.